What is a hybrid working environment?

 This could unfairly impact working mothers, according to independent think-tank The Resolution Foundation, which noted in a June 2021 report that fewer women than men wanted to return to the office full-time.

-Hannah Slaughter, economist at the Resolution Foundation, said: “With the crisis still with us, and the future of home working unclear, the lasting gender impact of the crisis is still highly uncertain.”
+“With the crisis still with us, and the future of home working unclear, the lasting gender impact of the crisis is still highly uncertain,” said Hannah Slaughter, economist at the Foundation.

-Reed said: “A lot of employers are having difficulty finding people for face to face jobs like care and hospitality.
-This means the pay for those roles will increase, the power of those workers will increase and people who were often taken for granted won’t be anymore.”
+“A lot of employers are having difficulty finding people for face to face jobs like care and hospitality.
+This means the pay for those roles will increase, the power of those workers will increase and people who were often taken for granted won’t be anymore,” Reed said.

 How to ask your boss for hybrid working

-When asking for flexible working, communicate your needs as early as possible, said Lucas.
+When asking for flexible working, communicate your needs as early as possible, advises Lucas.

 “When you have that open communication it makes it easier to request for flexible working and I think also put in a case for why it’s something that’s great for the company and great for you so everyone benefits,” she explained.